RevanthK/ML-Protein-Classifier/README.md

 1. Download two datasets from the Uniprot database (https://www.uniprot.org), (a) all eukaryotic protein sequences and (b) all prokaryotic sequences

-to download all eukaryotic protein sequences:

-uniparc proteome:(taxonomy:"Eukaryota [2759]")
+To download all eukaryotic protein sequences: uniparc proteome:(taxonomy:"Eukaryota [2759]")

-to download all prokaryotic protein sequences:

-uniparc proteome:(taxonomy:"Eukaryota [2759]")
+To download all prokaryotic protein sequences: uniparc proteome:(taxonomy:"Eukaryota [2759]")